imTanay0/hotel-management-system-frontend/README.md

 # Overview

-A simple demo of how hotel management workflow works.
+A simple demo of a hotel management workflow.

 ## Features